 "Time passes on.
 Twenty-five years have elapsed since the Alpine Journal last appeared and during that time many of our climbers, old and young, have crossed over the Great Divide to the "other side". the war has cut deeply into the younger men, but Death has also levied its toll of the pioneers and of the older generation of climbers.
 Our list is not by any means complete, but we intend to refer to a few."

-Members known to have lost their lives in the Great War - WWI
+Members known to have lost their lives in the Great Wars

 John Robert Murrell (born 1886) killed 1918 near Gouzecourt Wood, France

-James Robert Dennistoun taken prisoner of war and died of his wounds in a German Hospital 1918
+James Robert Dennistoun was wounded and taken prisoner.
+He died in a German Hospital 1916

 Member names relating to their obituary notices in the Alpine Journals 1892-1987 volumes 1-40 are included in our current Journal index.
 Pages from that index are available here in PDF format: Obituaries 1891-1987 (PDF 790kb)

-As a new edition of the index has not been published since 1987, the names of members who have passed from 1988 onwards are listed here in PDF format:
+As a new edition of the index has not been published since 1987, the names of members who have passed from 1988 onwards are listed below in PDF format.
+An obiturary for the following member who did not happen to be recorded in the NZAC Journal was Vivian Ian Edgar Whitehead 1915-1990

 Hugh Francis Wright: